pomidor24/sfAWSTransport/README.md

 1. Download sfAWSTransport class
 2. Download ["Swiftmailer-Transport--AWS-SES"][swift-aws] dependency
-3. Locate them in any directory Symfony can load classes from
+3. Locate files in any directory Symfony can load classes from
 4. Configure your factories.yml

           mailer: